k-davydova/shelter/README.md

 # Shelter Website
 ## Overview
-Welcome to my portfolio project showcasing my skills as a frontend developer.
 This project consists of a small website with two pages, implemented using HTML, CSS, and JavaScript.
 I leveraged ES6 features such as classes and destructuring to enhance the code structure.
 Asynchronously, I utilized ***async/await*** to fetch data for the animal cards from a JSON source.

 ## Project Links:
 #### [Live Demo](https://k-davydova.github.io/shelter/src/pages/main/index.html)